ollytom/talons/README.md

 ## Goals

 Many features of Claws Mail have been removed to make it easier to maintain by a single person.
+As of the end of 2025, Talons is less than half the size of Claws Mail; 120KLOC. versus Claws Mail 4.3.1 at around 295KLOC.

 To be honest I can't even remember how many or which features have been removed.
 Off the top of my head: